-This course is an in-depth introduction to Microsoft Excel 2016.
-The focus is to learn functions of Excel, to apply this knowledge to business situations, and to begin preparing students for the Microsoft Office Specialist Expert exams.
-Prerequisite: Successful completion of BUS 102 - Business Mathematics, or successful completion of MATH 094 or BBCC Placement Exam into MATH 098 or higher.
+This course is an in-depth introduction to Microsoft Excel 2019.
+The focus is to learn functions of Excel, to apply this knowledge to business situations, and to begin preparing students for the MOS (Microsoft Office Specialist) Expert certification exam.
+Prerequisite: Successful completion of BUS102-Business Mathematics, or successful completion of MATH 094 or BBCC Placement Exam into MATH 098 or higher.